How To Watch The Masters In The UK - Golf Monthly

 However if you do not have Sky Sports, then your first port of call should be a Now TV Sky Sports Pass as they are an excellent alternative.

-The beauty of one of these passes is not only would you get The Masters, but also football, cricket, Formula 1 and a whole host of other sporting events.
+The best thing about these passes is that you don’t just get all the action from Augusta National and The Masters, but you also get football, cricket, Formula 1 and lots of other sporting events.
 It will also stream on pretty much every modern device too.

 There are a couple of avenues you can go down here: